 Exposure is key!

-Determined to be a Doctor Someday (D.D.S.) is a pipeline program designed to expose students to the various disciplines of healthcare.
+Determined to be a Doctor Someday (D.D.S.) is a pathway program designed to expose students to the various disciplines of healthcare.
 More importantly, beyond the technical element, they see possibility!
 Transparency and vulnerability are encouraged among our healthcare professional guests, and the by-product of this exchange is an embodiment of hope.
 Fun, discipline-related activities are done.
 Scholarships and prizes are awarded, and students leave more “determined” than ever to pursue their dreams.

 With the newly added toddler component, DDS is one of the few organizations in the country providing a STEAM-based curriculum outside of the traditional school setting.